stakecube/StakeCubeProtocol/docs/protocols/scp-1.md

 ## Deploying Fee
 Deploying a SCP-1 token requires a static **10 SCC**, with transactions fees (~0.00002 SCC) additionally.

-This fee is irrecoverable 'burned'.
+This fee is irrecoverably 'burned'.
 Address: sccburnaddressXXXXXXXXXXXXXXSfqakF

 ## Parameter